carlosvpi/parser/README.md

 The result of `parser[head](input)` is a tree where nodes have this shape:

-`[root, ...children]`
+`[node, endIndex, errors]`

+`endIndex` is the las index of the input that has been parsed.
+If it does not equal the length of the input, it means that the rest of the input does not follow the grammar.

+`errors` is a list of strings, each indicating a possible error during the parsing.
+Erros have this shape: `"✘ 2:12 | Expected 'non-terminal W', got 'rest of input"`

-The `root` is a string with these possible values:
+The `node` is a pair `[root, ...children]`, where `root` is a string with these possible values:

-* '$LITERAL': has only one child, the parsed literal,
+* '$LITERAL': has only one child, the parsed literal as a string,
 * '$MATCH': its children are the result of applying a regex to the input using js regex match,
-* '$CONCAT': its children are other nodes,
+* '$CONCAT': its children are other nodes as an array,
 * `head`: this node corresponds to the parsing the input using a rule `head`

 ### Example